brainomite/dark-synthwave-vscode/README.md

 ## Updates
 Every time you update VS code, you will need to repeat this step to re-enable the glow.

-## Disabling the glow and uninstallation
+## Disabling the glow and uninstalling
 The glow effect started as a joke and was never intended for long-term coding sessions.
 If you want to turn it off, you can disable it at any time by opening your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Disable Neon Dreams__".

 ### Font